An art & science project pack for educators

-Art in Nature project working with 57(!)
-Year 6 students at LIPA Primary School to explore the question of how can we live well and thrive with our animal neighbours in urban environments.
+Art For Nature is a project exploring the question: How can humans live well and thrive with our animal neighbours in urban environments?

 Project Team